anetczuk/rsscast/README.md

 ## Disclaimer

 Application uses `http.server` module.
-Accourding to module's home page:
+According to module's home page:

 > `http.server` is not recommended for production.
 It only implements basic security checks.